kioie/InventoryManagement/README.md

 ## **GCP Cloud Build**

 Moving on to Cloud build, you will need the [cloudbuild.yaml](https://github.com/kioie/InventoryManagement/blob/master/cloudbuild.yaml) file on the project root.
-Your cloud build file is broken down into two steps, test step and package and deploy step.
+Your cloud build process is broken down into two steps, test step and package and deploy step.

     steps:
       - name: maven:3-jdk-8